tsorn/MP2-tcp-proxy/README.md

-This program listens for TCP connections on a given local address and port.
-When a connection is accepted, it forks and then creates a new connection to a given remote address and port.
-As long as both connections remain established, the program copies packets between the two sides.
-Not unlike SSH tunnels, but without the SSH.
+This program intercepts communication between SuperSlicer and the 3D-Printer "MonoPrint Mini Delta V2" and changes its identification to be able to upload files from SuperSlicer.

 Usage

-   simple-tcp-proxy localip localport remoteip remoteport &
+   simple-tcp-proxy localip localport printerip 80 &